ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 eZ Commerce uses a lot of dynamic data which has to be displayed in the shop:

-- The basket preview showing the number of products and a list of products
+- basket preview showing the number of products and a list of products
-- The name of the customer
+- the name of the customer
-- The number of items in the wishlist
+- the number of items in the wishlist

-In order to improve the caching and speed up page loading a special route is used to provide the dynamic data using a REST call.
-It would be possible to use ESI blocks to cache the user specific data inside a page but this concept has some restrictions since it is not very reliable (there is no cache by user/session but a cache by cookie hash which might cause issues when 3rd party software are changing the data stored in a cookie).
+To improve the caching and speed up page loading, a special route is used to provide the dynamic data using a REST call.

-This concept allows to cache pages in a more effizient way and to place dynamic attributes using JavaScript.
+This concept enables caching pages in a more efficient way and placing dynamic attributes using JavaScript.

 ## The REST route